Light Yagami: Creation and conception

 Tsugumi Ohba, the story writer of Death Note said that his editor suggested the family name "Yagami" for Light, which he did not feel "too concerned" about regarding its meaning (the Kanji for "Yagami" are "night" and "god").
 Light's given name is written with the Japanese character for "moon," an example of what is coincidentally called a kira kira name.
 In the final scene of the manga, after Light's death, a group of Kira worshippers appear under the light of the moon; Ohba describes liking this scene as it created "deeper significance" for Light's name.

 Takeshi Obata, the artist of Death Note, said that he had "no trouble" designing Light as the character description presented to him, "A brilliant honors student who's a little out there," was "clear and detailed".
 As the weekly serialization continued, Obata simplified the design by subconsciously removing "unnecessary" lines and felt that he became "better" at drawing Light.
 When Chapter 35 appeared and the editor informed Obata that Light loses his memories, Obata had to draw Light in a similar manner as he appeared in Chapter 1; Obata said "It was like I had to forget everything I had learned."
 Obata said that he used "a lot of effort" to design Light's wardrobe.
 According to Obata, he encountered difficulty imagining the clothing of "a brilliant person," so he looked through fashion magazines.
 Obata envisioned Light as a "smart and formal guy" who wears formal shirts.
 Most of Light's clothing in Death Note is "fitted", and Obata avoided jeans.
 For color illustrations, Obata assigned "a lack of color or clear" to Light, as he felt these color themes best fit his "atmosphere".

 Light's character was slightly altered as he was adapted into the anime.
 Toshiki Inoue, the series organizer for the anime, confirmed in an interview that the anime production team intended to portray Light as "pitiful", as well as confirming an intent to portray his death more sympathetically than in the manga.
 As stated by Inoue and the anime producers, Light's death scene in the anime came to emphasize the pathos of "a sad person" who ruined his own life.
+Similarly, Mamoru Miyano, Light's voice actor, felt "sad" and "empty" during the recording process, especially as he was able to more strongly empathize with his character.

+He indicates that Light, without ever truly realizing it, became hollow as a consequence of his own actions.